 promptdojo vs real python

-real python is the deepest, most respected python writing on the web. but the depth lives behind a $19/mo membership, and the format is long-form articles, not runnable code. promptdojo is built around the opposite trade-offs: every step is a runnable cell, the first three chapters are free with no signup, and the lessons are organized around how ai writes python wrong — not around python's reference manual.
+real python is the deepest, most respected python writing on the web. but the depth lives behind a $19/mo membership, and the format is long-form articles, not runnable code. promptdojo is built around the opposite trade-offs: it's a builder school for the ai era — every step is a runnable cell, the free path starts with no signup, and the lessons take you from a plain-english problem to a working tool rather than through python's reference manual.

-you write python with cursor or claude open. you need a fast feedback loop to test what ai wrote, not a 4000-word essay on iteration protocols. you want to start in the browser today, no signup.
+your job just changed and you want to become a builder. you need a fast feedback loop to go from a plain-english problem to a working tool, not a 4000-word essay on iteration protocols. you want to start in the browser today, no signup.

 you want the encyclopedia. you read long-form, you take notes, and you're happy to pay $19/mo for the depth. you don't mind that almost every premium article is text + screenshots, not runnable.